What to Do After A Relapse

 Build A Great Life

 As simple as this sounds, it’s important to build a life that is more enjoyable than using drugs or alcohol.
-This means continuing to do the work, figuring out what keeps you happy and healthy and cultivating a life worth living.
-The more you enjoy life, minute to minute and day to day, the less you will feel the need to escape it.
-If you or your loved one has experienced relapse, Recovery Unplugged is ready to help you get back on track with your recovery, your future and your life.
+This means continuing to do the work, figuring out what keeps you happy and healthy, and cultivating a life worth living.
+The more you enjoy life, minute-to-minute, and day-to-day, the less you will need to escape it.
+If you or your loved one has experienced relapse, Recovery Unplugged is ready to help you get back on track with your recovery, your future, and your life.